Pramilashanmugam/Quiz/README.md

     ![Screenshot 2024-02-10 10 12 27 PM](https://github.com/Pramilashanmugam/Zumba-Project1/assets/150790058/fea7e54d-65a5-48e5-a13c-57a34dafd1e5)

-* #### Challenges faced during Development and Testing
+* #### Bugs faced during Development and Testing:

+There are no known bugs at the moment.
+Below are some bugs found and fixed

-  * After creating 2 javascript files, the Start button stopped functioning as per design, despite of using correct import and export command inside the javascript files.
+  * After creating 2 javascript files, the Start button stopped functioning, despite of using correct import and export command inside the javascript files.
 Identified that the issue is in html file and debugged the same by adding type ="module" inside the script element in the html file.

-  * Initial development of the website was only with html quiz questions, once the quiz started functioning correctly as per requirement,i added Css and Javascript question arrays.
+  * Initial development of the website was only with html quiz, once the quiz started functioning as per requirement, added Css and Javascript question arrays.
 But after inclusion of new arrays, the funtionality for CSS and Javascript button didnot work as per design.
 The corresponding questions were not called on click of CSS and Javascript buttons rather it was displaying the HTML questions.
 Then the issue was identified and created a parameter 'val' inside the startquiz and displayquiz function.
-This parameter will take the value of respective quiz button to each function and works according the requirement.
+This parameter will take the value of respective quiz button to each function and works according to the requirement.

+  * When play again button was clicked, the response till reaching quiz worked perfectly but later it was showing the previous quiz last question instead of reseting the question from question number one.
+This issue got rectified by setting currentQuestionIndex = 0 in Start quiz.

+  * Next button was not getting hidden when the question is got displayed.
+This was fixed by identifying the typo error in the code.

   * 404.html page was not functioning until 404.md file with the following command was included '---permalink: /404.html---'.
 This solution was found in slack community.